goochjs/amqp-python-go/README.md

     docker run -it --rm --name python-message-receiver_1 python-message-receiver -q some_queue -m 100 -v

-If connecting to ActiveMQ running in a Docker container called `PUT_NAME_HERE`...
+If connecting to ActiveMQ running in a Docker container called `activemq_1`...

-    docker run -it --rm --name python-message-receiver_1 --network container:PUT_NAME_HERE python-message-receiver -q some_queue -m 0 -v
+    docker run -it --rm --name python-message-receiver_1 --network container:activemq_1 python-message-receiver -q some_queue -m 0 -v -n python-message-receiver-client

 If connecting to ActiveMQ running somewhere else...